-Horses may only compete in the grade in which they are registered Dressage SA, as at closing date of entries for the Event incorporating the Dressage SA Challenge.
+Horses may only compete in the grade in which they are registered Dressage SA, as at closing date of entries or 1 grade higher for the Event incorporating the Dressage SA Challenge.
+Horses ridden by Open riders may ride up the grades as specified in the DSA rules 34:10.

 Where a horse/pony has qualified for the Dressage SA Challenge in a specific grade and has subsequently been upgraded following the qualification show, the horse/pony will compete in the Dressage SA Challenge in the grade in which it qualified and may not compete in another show in the higher grade before completing the Dressage SA Challenge.
-Horse, owner/athlete combinations may only compete in their home Province (i.e. both horse and athlete must be registered in the Province in which they are competing).
+Horse, owner/ Athlete's combinations may only compete in their home Province (i.e. both horse and athlete must be registered in the Province in which they are competing).